Writing Love Letters to My Son To Preserve Memories

-Doesn't everyone enjoy getting old fashion snail mail?
+Doesn't everyone enjoy getting old-fashioned snail mail?
 A real handwritten letter?
 I know I do.
 I have always been a letter writer.

 When we were in elementary school, we were encouraged to have pen pals.
-Part of our class assignments was writing letters and having them graded before they were sent.
+Part of our class assignments was writing letters and having them graded before we sent them.
 Some of these pen pal relationships lasted for years.
-My brother actually married his pen pal, and they were married for over forty years until he passed away a few years ago.
+My brother actually married his pen pal, and they were married for over 40 years until he passed away a few years ago.

 Making memories